We may earn commission from affiliate links →

-Montenegro might not be the first country which springs to mind when you think about a beach holiday and lazing on the sand in the warm summer sun.
+Montenegro might not be the first country that springs to mind when you think about a beach holiday and lazing on the sand in the warm summer sun.
 Am I right?

-But, what might surprise you in that case, is the sheer beauty of the beaches in Montenegro!
+What might surprise you, in that case, is the sheer beauty of the beaches in Montenegro!

-Montenegro is really enjoying a tourism boom and this summer looks set to be one of its best years yet.
-With fantastic attractions, historical sights, amazing scenery, plus the added appeal of the Adriatic Sea – Montenegro is sure to please the Sunseeker in you.
+Montenegro is really enjoying a tourism boom, and this summer looks set to be one of its best years yet.
+With fantastic attractions, historical sights, astonishing scenery, plus the added appeal of the Adriatic Sea – Montenegro is sure to please the Sunseeker in you.

 If you’re a beach fan and you have your sights set on a Balkan gem – let’s talk about some of the most jaw-dropping beaches in Montenegro.
 Prepare to be amazed!

 The plus point of beaches in Montenegro is that they’re spared the mass tourism like their neighbors Croatia.
 It’s not to say that they are empty – but they are far less crowded.

 If you’re a Marilyn Monroe fan, this beach needs to be on your radar, as it is the spot where the Hollywood star herself enjoyed a vacation or two!

-Sveti Stefan itself is a beautiful town to wander around, but there is a public beach which sits at the end of the causeway, ideal for soaking up the summer sun.
+Sveti Stefan is a beautiful town to wander around, but there is a public beach that sits at the end of the causeway, ideal for soaking up the summer sun.

-The beach might not be the largest, but it’s certainly one of the most picturesque in Montenegro and you’ll find sun loungers and umbrellas for comfort throughout the day for a high price – so instead walk to the end – it’ll be free to plonk your towel down.
+The beach might not be the largest, but it’s undoubtedly one of the most picturesque in Montenegro, and you’ll find sun loungers and umbrellas for comfort throughout the day for a high price – so instead, walk to the end – it’ll be free to plonk your towel down.